Health & Wellness

 Lennox Island Area

 Ann Millar loves the Bideford River, Lennox Island Channel and Conway Narrows regions of PEI.
 This area is punctuated by the vast chunking cliffs and sweeping ocean views that the North Cape Coastal Drive is known for.
-“I’m a very amateur paddler who spent my summers in this area,” says Ann, “ I have more intuitive knowledge that anything else.”
-More information and maps of local entry points are available here.
+“I’m a very amateur paddler who spent my summers in this area,” says Ann, “ I have more intuitive knowledge than anything else.”

 St Peter Lake